NextronSystems/asgard-manual/administration/agent.rst

-A registered agent will poll to the ASGARD Management Center at a given interval between 10 seconds and 600 seconds – depending on the number of connected endpoints (see :ref:`usage/commandline:Performance Tuning` for details).
+A registered agent will poll to the ASGARD Management Center at a given interval between 10 seconds and 600 seconds – depending on the number of connected endpoints (see :ref:`advanced/performance:performance tuning` for details).
 If ASGARD has scheduled a task for the endpoint (for example: run THOR scan) it will be executed directly after the poll.